LAST UPDATED: 22 August 2018

 Former live export veterinarian Dr Lynn Simpson has also been outspoken about the trade, telling Sky News, "If you put it on a scale I'd say the regulatory failure scale from 1 to 10 would be sitting somewhere around the 35 to 50 mark.
 They have completely failed."

 As temperatures soared in the Middle East, Emanuel Exports tried to use the licence of its sister company – EMS Rural Exports – to ship 45,000 sheep from Fremantle.
 Our legal team was ready, announcing our intention to seek an injunction to stop the ship leaving, should an export permit be granted.

 Amid intense community, media and political pressure, their second licence was also suspended, and the sheep were not loaded onto their ship.

 And it's not over yet ...

-In August 2018, bills to end this cruelty for good will be debated in Parliament.
+Bills to end this cruelty for good will soon be debated in Parliament.